Noorts/duckdb-changelog/README.md

 # DuckDB Changelog

-A single-file changelog of all [DuckDB's releases](https://github.com/duckdb/duckdb/releases).
+A single-file changelog of all [DuckDB's releases](https://github.com/duckdb/duckdb/releases) for easy `Ctrl+F` on all changes.
+Updated automatically as new DuckDB versions are released.

 > [!WARNING]
 > Open the README file manually [here](README.md) to see all versions; GitHub